deptofdefense/dco-bot/CONTRIBUTING.md

 You may type this line on your own when writing your commit messages.
 However, Git makes it easy to add this line to your commit messages.
 If you set your `user.name` and `user.email` as part of your git configuration, you can sign your commit automatically with `git commit -s`.

+You do not have to use your real name.
+Pseudonymous or anonymous contributions may be accepted, but you must be reachable at the email provided in the Signed-of-by line.

 U.S. Federal law prevents the government from accepting gratuitous services unless certain conditions are met.
 By sumbitting a pull request, you acknowledge that your services are offered without expectation of payment and that you expressly waive any future pay claims against the U.S. Federal government related to your contribution.

-You have to use your real name - pseudonyms or anonymous contributions will not be accepted.

 If you are a U.S. Federal government employee and use a *.mil or *.gov email address, we interpret your Signed-off-by to mean that the contribution was created in whole or in part by you and that your contribution is not subject to copyright protections.